 - Waterfalls – there are beautiful waterfalls protected by national parks where you can get captivating views of the cascading water from different angles.
 One of the most popular waterfalls is the Iguacu Falls which is at the point where Argentina, Brazil, and Paraguay meet.
 The collection of 247 waterfalls form a semicircle with some of the falls reaching over 100 meter (328 feet) high.

 - Christ The Redeemer – one of the most recognizable statues in the world, the 30 meter (98 feet) tall statue of Christ the Redeemer can be found in Rio de Janeiro, Brazil.
 This colossal statue sits on top of a chapel that is most often used for weddings surrounded by a wide plaza.
 The popular statue is at the summit of a 790 meter (2592 feet)height of Corcovado and is accessed by a 3.5 km (2 Miles)train ride.

-Activities in Brazil in the winter
+Activities in Brazil in the fall, winter, or spring

 Thanks to its many regions with their own special attractions, there is no shortage of activities snowbirds can indulge themselves in.
 Some of these include:

 - The royal Portuguese cabinet of reading – located in Rio de Janeiro, lovers of books and avid readers will have a blissful time walking the aisle of the library with the largest collection of Portuguese books outside of Portugal.